fully-forged/fully-forged.github.io/_posts/2016-01-22-monitoring-an-external-tcp-service-in-elixir.md

 end
 ```

 We stop the worker by returning `{:stop, reason, state}` as we did in the beginning.
 At this point the worker will be restarted by the supervisor and will conform to its strategy.
-This means that we need to be careful with numbers.

 By default the `Supervisor` will restart this worker a maximum of 3 times over 5 seconds (see [the documentation for `supervise/2`](http://elixir-lang.org/docs/stable/elixir/Supervisor.Spec.html#supervise/2) for more details on how to change that), while the worker's lifetime, in case of continuous failure, is at least 10 seconds (1 second interval, 10 retries).
 With this configuration, **it will never crash the top level supervisor**.
-To do that we would need to tweak intervals and retries to reach a good balance, especially if we consider how long it would take to restore/replace database connectivity (e.g. promoting another server or rerouting traffic).

 # Step 5: handling connection failures